MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod1_Lab0_VerifyEnvironment.md

 8. Next you will create the environment.
 We suggest you name it **Your Name** CI ILT Lab.
 Once you enter the name and select the region you can click **Review and finish** and then **Create.**

 10. Once it completes you will be at the landing retail demo page for Customer Insights.
-Switch to your environment by clicking on top right at **Environment** and you are good to start on the labs.
+Using the environment selector, make sure you are in the environment you created.
+You are now ready to start on the labs!